idptools/sparrow/README.md

 In general, SPARROW is written in a Protein-centric way - i.e., all functions emerge from the Protein object.

 #### Reading in FASTA files
-One non-obvious thing is if you have a FASTA file you can read it in to a dictionary of `sparrow.Protein` objects using:
+One non-obvious thing is if you have a FASTA file you can read it into a dictionary of `sparrow.Protein` objects using:

 	from sparrow import read_fasta
 	protein_dictionary = read_fasta('my_fasta_file.fasta')